MatasPal/Skaitmenin-logika/README.md

-# Skaitmeninė logika
+# Digital Logic

-## Aprašymas
+## Description

-Šis repozitorija skirta **Skaitmeninės logikos** modulio laboratoriniams darbams, atliktiems KTU studijų metu.
-Modulyje nagrinėjamos skaitmeninės logikos pagrindinės sąvokos, loginiai vartai, kombinacinės ir sekos grandinės, bei jų realizavimas praktinėse užduotyse.
+This repository is dedicated to the **Digital Logic** module's laboratory work, completed during studies at KTU.
+The module covers the fundamental concepts of digital logic, including logic gates, combinational and sequential circuits, and their implementation in practical tasks.

-## Turinys
+## Content

-Laboratoriniuose darbuose aptariamos šios temos:
+The laboratory work covers the following topics:

-- **Loginiai vartai (AND, OR, NOT, XOR ir kt.)**
+- **Logic gates (AND, OR, NOT, XOR, etc.)**
-- **Sekos grandinės**
+- **Sequential circuits**
-- **Tiesos lentelės ir Karnaugh žemėlapiai**
+- **Truth tables and Karnaugh maps**
-- **FSM (galutinių būsenų mašinos) modeliavimas**
+- **FSM (Finite State Machine) modeling**
-- **Skaitmeninių sistemų projektavimas**
+- **Digital systems design**

-Kiekviename kataloge pateikiami teoriniai uždaviniai, jų sprendimai bei loginių grandinių realizacijos.
+Each directory contains theoretical exercises, their solutions, and the implementations of logic circuits.